gravitycontained/QL/README.md

 # QL

-Written by Daniel Rabl (danielrabl1999@gmail.com).
 Created on 2022 March 27.

-A mini version of [QPL](https://github.com/DanielRabl/QPL)
+A mini version of [QPL](https://github.com/gravitycontained/QPL)

 # Setup
 To use this library, download the zip and include `ql.hpp`.
 Set the C++ Standard to latest version to `/std:c++20` or `/std:c++latest` and enable modules.